TosbackCgusBridge-Bot/CGUs-versions/Instapaper/Developer Terms.md

 Apps must not make multiple simultaneous requests to the Instapaper Mobilizer or the "Bookmarks: Get Text" method.
 Such requests must be performed in series, not in parallel.
 Requests to the Instapaper Mobilizer must only be made when the user has explicitly requested a page to be viewed, and may not be automatically bulk-loaded in advance or in the background.

-Apps must not attempt to circumvent any subscription-account requirements.
+Apps must not attempt to circumvent any Premium account requirements.

 For page additions that require full content to be supplied, including those for which the API returns the "1220: Domain requires full content to be supplied" error, apps that send the full content must not substantially alter the page's content from the way it appears in a standard web browser.